by Freddy J. Nager, Founder of Atomic Tango LLC + Social Media Analyst; photo by Guillaume Paumier, CC-BY, via Wikimedia Commons…

 GASP!
 Did I just blaspheme the fundamental basis of all Web 2.0 companies?
 Absolutely.
-After all, the “free” model has proven to be a disaster for most of these startups.
+After all, the “free” model has proven to be a disaster for most startups.
 (See my post, “Free” Market Freefall: The End of Free?)

 I’m also not suggesting an exorbitant amount.
 Perhaps $10-$20 a year — about the price of a magazine subscription.
 If that still sounds prohibitive, the company could then rebate some or all of that payment in the form of a gift certificate to a promotional partner, like Amazon.
 (Facebook could eventually offer credit on its payment platform for app developers.)